ccetaw/taichi-sggx/README.md

 The radiance at point $\mathbf{x}$ from direction $\omega$ is composed of 2 terms.
 THe first term is the radiance from the background, with $T\_r(\mathbf{x},\mathbf{y})$ being the transmittance between points $\mathbf{x}$ and $\mathbf{x}$, $L\_e(\omega)$ being the radiance from the environment.
 As we mentioned, the environment radiance only depends on direction.
 And $\mathbf{x}\_\infty(\omega)$ is the point at infinity in direction $\omega$ from point $\mathbf{x}$.

 The second term is the accumulated scattering radiance. $\sigma\_t$ is the extincition coefficient, $\alpha$ is the albedo.
 In SGGX rendering, these two terms may depend on directions.
 The inner integration is the radiance from all directions scattered to direction $\omega$. $f\_p$ is the phase function.

-## Log
-- Trilinear interpolation of voxels is a big rendering bottleneck, increasing the rendering time by a factor of 10
-- -> Replace recursive call of lerp removes the bottleneck.
-- Sampling on secondary rays are also expensive